oxygenium-network/oxygenium/.autodoc/docs/markdown/protocol/src/main/scala/org/alephium/protocol/model/ContractId.md

 val contractId = ContractId.generate
 ```
 ## Questions:
- 1. What is the purpose of the `ContractId` class and how is it used in the `alephium` project?
+ 1. What is the purpose of the `ContractId` class and how is it used in the `oxygenium` project?
-   - The `ContractId` class represents a unique identifier for a smart contract in the `alephium` project.
+   - The `ContractId` class represents a unique identifier for a smart contract in the `oxygenium` project.
 It is used to generate, manipulate, and retrieve contract IDs from various sources.
 2. What is the significance of the `groupIndex` method in the `ContractId` class?
-   - The `groupIndex` method returns the group index associated with a given contract ID, which is used to determine the shard on which the contract is stored in the `alephium` network.
+   - The `groupIndex` method returns the group index associated with a given contract ID, which is used to determine the shard on which the contract is stored in the `oxygenium` network.
 3. What is the purpose of the `lemanUnsafe` method in the `ContractId` object?
-   - The `lemanUnsafe` method is used to generate a new contract ID from a deprecated contract ID and a group index, as part of a network upgrade in the `alephium` project.
+   - The `lemanUnsafe` method is used to generate a new contract ID from a deprecated contract ID and a group index, as part of a network upgrade in the `oxygenium` project.
 It is marked as "unsafe" because it assumes that the input contract ID is in a specific format that is no longer used in the upgraded network.